Hey-Programmers/learn-javascript/00_expressions_variables/D_string_indexing_and_methods/README.md

 # Intelligent Indexing

 A string consists of one or more characters.
 An _index_ is a number that corresponds to the position of a character in a string.
 The first character of a string has _index 0_, the second character has _index 1_, and so on. _Indexing_ is a pattern that programmers use often in strings.
 This pattern will also appear later in more advanced applications.

 Before you start this exercise, make sure you have watched the lecture first.

 If you get stuck during this exercise, reference this walkthrough.
 Only watch enough of the walkthrough to get yourself unstuck, then pause the video and pick up the exercise on your own.

 This is where we begin to unlock the basic programming patterns that you'll always be able to rely on.
 Study them closely.
-When I was learning how to program, I found that the more advanced patterns I studied, the more I realized they were just variations of a handful of fundamental patterns.

 -AZ

 ## 0. Small String Snippets.

 Create a new folder named `string-indexing-and-methods`.
 Create a file named `small-string-snippets.js` inside.
 Predict what the following code will print out:

 ```js
 console.log("promenade"[3]);